-Working in FE really makes a difference to the individuals you’re teaching.
 All sorts of students come through the door of an FE college.
 The bright school-leaver who senses that she has a better future in a sixth form college; the adult facing unemployment who wants to re-train to help him find a job; the non-native speaker looking to master English; or the individual who wants to follow a vocation rather than take a degree.
 They all have an eye on their future and you can help them achieve their goals.

-There’s a genuinely local focus to FE teaching.
 Colleges raise participation rates in their communities but they don’t just provide education; they can attract investment and jobs to the area.
 Teaching in an FE college can provide a sense of pride and aspiration to local people as well as increasing their skills.
 Colleges continue to find innovative ways of working in their communities and responding to local demands.
 Although legally separate, FE colleges are working closely with local authorities, often through the new Local Enterprise Partnerships.

-Colleges are also a strong link between education and work.
-Over a third of all vocational qualifications are awarded through colleges and the economic returns from adult apprenticeships are around £18 for every £1 of Government funding.
 Furthermore, a larger number of employers view 17 to 18-year-old college leavers as more prepared for work than their contemporaries leaving school.
 FE colleges are also more popular with employers in terms of course content and equipping learners with the right skills for work.

 FE refers to post-compulsory education, especially for 16 to 19-year-olds.
 It’s distinct from the higher education (HE) provided by universities, though there are some overlaps.
 It covers a vast range of topics, from basic skills and language training to degree-level studies and vocational education.

 The UK’s further education sector is thriving.
-In 2013, 846,000 16 to 18-year-olds chose to study in colleges, compared with 441,000 in maintained school and academy sixth forms.
-An additional 72,000 16 to 18-year-olds were undertaking an apprenticeship at their local college.
-Two million adults also study or train in colleges.
-The sector employs 139,000 full-time-equivalent people, 74,000 of whom are teaching staff.
+Between 2019 and 2020, 669,000 16 to 18-year-olds chose to study in colleges.
+An additional 69,000 16 to 18-year-olds were undertaking an apprenticeship at their local college.
+The average general FE college also trains 1,300 apprentices.
+The sector employs 111,000 full-time-equivalent people, 55,000 of whom are teaching staff.